saif-ellafi/play-by-the-writing/README.md

 If you are a casual Windows user, I have put the installable version available to download [HERE](https://jeansenvaars.itch.io/play-by-the-writing)

-To use it, you will have to install [Espanso](https://espanso.org/) (free) and learn where Espanso's user folder is located.
-In such folder you will be extracting the zipped download and execute Espanso so this plugin is loaded.
+To use it, you will have to install [Espanso](https://espanso.org/) (free) and then run the installer available here, which will automatically point to your Espanso user folder, and run immediately.
-Step by step instructions included.

 ## Open Source Version